siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 008 Standing Waves and Discreteness.md

 \left(\nabla^2-\frac{1}{c^2}\partial_t^2\right)f=0.
 $$

-We now consider a bounded standing wave of that flow on the surface of a torus.
-In the thin-support idealization developed below, that construction yields allowed integer modes and the Rydberg-type $1/n^2$ scaling.
-Since hydrogen is matter, this is a first serious clue that matter itself may be standing waves of organized energy flow.

-To make that idea precise, we need a closed support on which energy flow can be trapped continuously.
-A sphere cannot sustain a continuous nowhere-vanishing tangential flow, by the hairy ball theorem.
-The simplest closed support to consider next is therefore the surface of a torus.
-It has two independent non-contractible cycles, so closure must hold in two independent directions at once.
+The wave equation permits both open propagating transport and organized closures.
+When a flow configuration refracts its own transport — curving its own path through the field it generates — it can close on itself.
+Such a self-refracting closure must be a shape that admits continuous nowhere-vanishing tangential flow.
+A sphere does not: by the hairy ball theorem, no continuous nowhere-vanishing tangential vector field exists on a sphere.
+The simplest closed shape that can sustain such flow is a torus — a sphere with a through-hole.
+It has two independent non-contractible cycles, and the flow must close in both directions at once.

+A self-refracting flow closing toroidally yields integer modes and the Rydberg-type $1/n^2$ scaling.
+Since hydrogen is matter, this is a first serious clue that matter itself may be organized self-refracting closures of energy flow.

-In the thin-support idealization, use angular coordinates $(\phi,\theta)$ on the torus, where $\phi$ runs around the major cycle of radius $R$ and
-$\theta$ around the minor cycle of radius $r$.
-Restrict attention to one Cartesian component $f$ of the transporting field.
-The wave equation on that support becomes
+For modes organized along the toroidal closure — those whose dominant structure wraps the two cycles — use angular coordinates $(\phi,\theta)$, where $\phi$ runs around the major cycle of radius $R$ and $\theta$ around the minor cycle of radius $r$.
+Restricting to one Cartesian component $f$ of the transporting field, the wave equation on that closure becomes

 $$
 \partial_t^2 f